boyvanamstel/jekyll-copyr/README.md

 end
 ```

-And then add this line to your application's `_config.yml`:
+Then add these lines to your application's `_config.yml`:

 ```yml
 # _config.yml